marknote/MarknoteParser/README.md

 # MarkNote Parser

-a high performance markdown parser implemented in Swift.
+A high performance markdown parser implemented in Swift.